-When looking at SC, which was not included in the SOO models but in the MOO, the MOO shows largely superior results.
-The MB SOO is slightly better in the low percentiles, but generally identical in simulating SC compared to the Q SOO.
-Also the LB and UB based on SWAT standard show nearly identical results for SC as the two SOO models.
-It is thus notable how be interesting whether a SOO using SC only would further improve the results.
-Furthermore, the comparability, especially for discharge, is constrained since it was not considered in the MOO.
+When looking at SC, which was not included in the SOO models but was in the MOO, the MOO yields largely superior results.
+The MB SOO is slightly better in the low percentiles but is generally identical in simulating SC compared to the Q SOO.
+Also, the LB and UB based on the SWAT standard show nearly identical results for SC as the two SOO models.
+It is thus notable how the SC results improve drastically even in a MOO framework compared to simulations where SC is not considered.
+It would be interesting to see whether a SOO using SC only would further improve the results.
+Furthermore, the comparability, especially for discharge, is constrained because it was not considered in the MOO.